ruhulaminparvez/Call-Ambulance/README.md

 ## Call-Ambulance 🚑
-This is an Amazing project, the call ambulance is an emergency transportation network-based, easy to know ride-hailing ambulance app.  🛠✌
+This is an amazing project, the call ambulance is an emergency transportation network-based, easy to know ride-hailing ambulance app.  🛠✌

 ### INTRO 🙂